MarcMatHi/turnover-rate-analysis/README.md

 ## 🚀 Strategic Recommendations for HR and Leadership

-To mitigate flight risk and reduce replacement costs—especially for entry-level talent—we propose the following action plan:
+To mitigate flight risk and reduce replacement costs, specially for entry-level talent, we propose the following action plan:

 * **Revamp Onboarding:** Implement mandatory 30, 60, and 90-day check-ins for *Sales Representatives* and *Laboratory Technicians* to provide support during their highest flight-risk window.